mashedcreative/gift-aid-for-woocommerce/README.txt

 3. Configure the plugin in the 'Products' tab of the WooCommerce settings

 == Changelog ==

+= 1.2.4 =
+* Refactored repository to work with Git to SVN deploy script.

 = 1.2.3 =
 * Fixed issue where checkbox and text were being removed at the checkout on document ready.
 Changed JS event listener to fire on window load.
 Resolves https://wordpress.org/support/topic/stopped-working-209/#post-8617364 and other similar tickets.